 Bio

-Dr. Jody Kellas is a professor who conducts research and teaches classes on interpersonal, family, and health communication.
-The overarching purpose of her research program is to study the ways in which narratives, storytelling, and related forms of communicated sense-making can help individuals and families understand, negotiate, and improve communication and coping within the context of difficulty and illness.
-Her research lab at the University of Nebraska-Lincoln - NARRATIVE NEBRASKA - seeks to implement interdisciplinary, narrative-based interventions to improve caregiving, communication, and psychosocial well-being for families and care providers.
+Jody Koenig Kellas is a Willa Cather Professor who conducts research and teaches classes on interpersonal, family and health communication.
+She studies the ways in which narratives, storytelling and related forms of communicated sense-making can help individuals and families communicate and cope in times of difficulty and illness.
+Her research laboratory, Narrative Nebraska, seeks to implement interdisciplinary, narrative-based interventions to improve caregiving, communication and psychosocial well-being for families and care providers.
+(Updated March 2025)

 Eve Brank